 We’ve now been using the Poco for years and there’s very little sign of wear and tear.
 It’s such a sturdy baby backpack.
 I’ll sell it once the Monsta ditches it for good (that day will be upon us soon, sob!) and I’m sure we’ll get a good price for it second hand.

-Whenever The Monsta sees the backpack, he begs to go for a walk in it.
+Whenever The Monsta sees the backpack, he begs to go for a walk.
 When he first mastered the word “backpack”, it was amazing how many times a toddler could repeat it in five minutes.